miwashi-edu/edu-frontend-auth/README.md

 Similar to session storage, local storage is susceptible to XSS attacks.
 Malicious scripts can access local storage and extract the JWT.

-## Persistence beyond session:
+## Limitations:

-Unlike session storage, local storage persists across browser sessions until explicitly cleared, which could be a risk if the user forgets to log out or the token is not managed properly.
+Persistence beyond session: Unlike session storage, local storage persists across browser sessions until explicitly cleared, which could be a risk if the user forgets to log out or the token is not managed properly.

 # 3. Cookie